bagusbpg/key-value-store/README.md

 exit
 exit
 ```

-As usual, initiate your Golang project.
+As usual, proceed with initiating your Golang project.
 ```bash
 mkdir <your-project-directory>
 cd <your-project-directory>